Germany Student Visa

 Types of Student Visas

-1. Student Visa (Visum Zu Studienzwecken): For students who have been accepted to a German university.
+1. Student Visa (Visum Zu Studienzwecken): For students accepted to a German university.

-2. Student Applicant Visa (Visum Zur Studienbewerbung): For students who need to be in Germany to apply for university admission.
+2. Student Applicant Visa (Visum Zur Studienbewerbung): This is for students who need to be in Germany to apply for university admission.

 3. Language Course Visa: For students attending German language courses for up to one year.